martinvw/epoch-analyzer/README.rst

 ``from epoch_analyzer import EpochTester``

-If you desire you can pass a min_date and max_date which are used for reference.
+Optionally you can pass a min_date and max_date which are used for reference.

 Given the resulting object you can call test or convert, for either testing numbers for a probable format or (batch) converting lists of numbers to dates.